mnr/writing-wip/hotmeal.md

 “I’m going to assume this is all legal and code-compliant,” says Araci.
 “At least, I won’t ask, so please don’t tell.”

 Robin looks at him but reveals nothing.
-He powers up the oven and displays on the workbench.
+He powers up the oven and the displays on the workbench.
 They reflected frantic communication coming from the oven.
 But Araci can not decipher what it means.

 “What are we testing?” asks Robin.